GDxj/airLineOnTime-commandLine-Sparklyr/README.md

     * inspect: head -5 airOT198710.csv
     * copy header to new csv: head -1 airOT198710.csv > combined.csv
     * for file in $(ls airOT*); do cat $file | sed "1 d" >> combined.csv; done
-  2. sparkly use lazy query that the manipulation part (pipes) is not done until we use it.
+  2. sparkly uses lazy query that the manipulation part (pipes) is not done until we use it.
     * to speed it up we can use 'collect' then 'readRDS' to save it to disk
   3. fitting a simple ml model to predict delay or not